-Photo 1-2.
+Photo Error!
+No text of specified style in document.-2.
 Arabica Coffee at Dawang Nursery(left) and Durian at Guimaras Nursery

 For coffee production, the nursery will use well-selected seeds gathered from well-formed, healthy mother trees.
 From germination, the coffee seedlings will be planted in the nursery area at a spacing of 30 cm x 30 cm and it will be generally stumped, budded and transplanted when they attain a diameter of from 2 cm to 5 cm at the collar and when they develop brown bark coloration.